pranav-ashokk/COVID-19-Mortality-Rate-Prediction/README.md

 I created a web scraper program for Google Sheets (see [CHANGE LOG \[1\]](#change-log)) to automatically extract website data and download it locally.
 This automatic extraction occurs every day using a timed trigger, bash script (see [CHANGE LOG \[5\]](#change-log)), and a cron job on the script.
 Then, I created a bash script to convert the XLSX files to CSV files (see [CHANGE LOG \[2\]](#change-log)).

 ## 2) Preparing the Dataset
 I combined all the CSV files and organized them in chronological order.
 Then, I cleaned the data and took care of missing values.
-I wrote a Python script (see [CHANGE LOG \[2\]](#change-log)) to handle the data cleaning process and create the final dataset that contains all the data I need in one CSV file.
+I created a Jupyter Notebook, written in Python, (see [CHANGE LOG \[3\]](#change-log)) to handle the data cleaning process and create the final dataset that contains all the data I need in one CSV file.

 I used standardization (converting to z-scores) to scale the features, since this makes it easier for the learning algorithm to learn the weights of the parameters.
 This also increases the chance of gradient descent converging and converging faster.

 ## 3) Evaluating Algorithms
 I evaluated the model using 10-Fold Cross-Validation (k-Fold CV) since I have a small dataset (less than 100 rows as of now).
 I decided not to shuffle the data since the model must evaluate on the specified chronological order of the data.
 I also decided to split the dataset into two (train and test) without having a separate holdout set since I am testing and modifying the model constantly with new data coming in every day.
+I created a Jupyter Notebook, written in Python, to first visualize the data, then evaluate various algorithms to find the best regression model for the dataset (see [CHANGE LOG \[4\]](#change-log)).

 I built and evaluated 4 different regression algorithms:
   1. Lasso (LAS)